Palais Garnier: Laying of the foundation

-The site was excavated between 27 August and 31 December.
+The site was excavated between 27 August and 31 December 1861.
 On 13 January 1862 the first concrete foundations were poured, starting at the front and progressing sequentially toward the back, with the laying of the substructure masonry beginning as soon as each section of concrete was cast.
 The opera house needed a much deeper basement in the substage area than other building types, but the level of the groundwater was unexpectedly high.
 Wells were sunk in February 1862 and eight steam pumps installed in March, but despite operating continuously 24 hours a day, the site would not dry up.
 To deal with this problem Garnier designed a double foundation to protect the superstructure from moisture.
 It incorporated a water course and an enormous concrete cistern (cuve) which would both relieve the pressure of the external groundwater on the basement walls and serve as a reservoir in case of fire.
 A contract for its construction was signed on 20 June.
 Soon a persistent legend arose that the opera house was built over a subterranean lake, inspiring Gaston Leroux to incorporate the idea into his novel The Phantom of the Opera.
-On 21 July the cornerstone was laid at the southeast angle of the building's facade.
+On 21 July the cornerstone was laid at the southeast angle of the building's façade.
 In October the pumps were removed, the brick vault of the cuve was finished by 8 November, and the substructure was essentially complete by the end of the year.